Caffeine Anhydrous vs. Caffeine in Coffee: Is There Any Difference?

 Nonetheless, healthy adults and active gym-goers certainly stand to benefit from caffeine, whether it comes from a cup of coffee or as caffeine anhydrous in a pre-workout supplement.

-Transparent Labs PreSeries BULK Pre-Workout provides a generous dose of caffeine anhydrous and synergistic focus-enhancers to keep you in the zone when you’re hoisting barbells and grinding out reps in the squat rack.
-Due to its acute stimulating properties, it's best to take a pre-workout with caffeine anhydrous about 20-30 minutes before you start pumping some iron.
+Transparent Labs PreSeries STIM BOOSTER provides a generous dose of naturally occurring caffeine (from green coffee bean extract) and synergistic focus-enhancers to keep you in the zone when you’re hoisting barbells and grinding out reps in the squat rack.
+Due to its acute stimulating properties, it's best to take STIM BOOSTER about 20-30 minutes before you start pumping some iron or whenever you need a clean, lasting pick-me-up.